 But, can you get mortgage financing?
 The answer is yes.
 Fixed-rate (30-year, 15-year, etc.), ARMs (Adjustable Rate Mortgages), jumbo loans, even down payment assistance programs are available for qualified buyers.
 Lenders have returned to the more traditional methods of qualifying buyers (you won’t be able to get a loan just on your good looks any longer), but with a little effort, you’ll be assured you can meet your mortgage obligations.

 Don’t wait until you have found the perfect home, talk to a lender first.
 You’ll be able to get a clear understanding of the loan options available, and even more importantly, know how much home you can afford.

 “It pays to shop around, but ultimately, it’s up to you to do your due diligence to determine the lender that best meets your financial needs.
-Beginning the process early gives you time to uncover and address any qualifying issues before your closing occurs,” explains David Welsch, Business Manager at Supreme Lending.
-“Credit, employment concerns, income qualification, and underwriting guidelines can present challenges to closing your loan.
+Beginning the process early gives you time to uncover and address any qualifying issues before your closing occurs,” explains David Welsch, Business Development Manager for The Money Source, Inc. “Credit, employment concerns, income qualification, and underwriting guidelines can present challenges to closing your loan.
 The new TRID regulations imposed as a result of the Dodd-Frank Act also add new timelines to the process which can add additional challenges to a successful closing.”